-Before moving into school administration positions, many vice principals must gain important communication and leadership skills by working as teachers.
-Teachers are responsible for developing curricula, evaluating students' work and creating a safe learning environment.
-Acquiring work experience as an educator can supply prospective vice principals with the basis to understand the teaching field, instructor responsibilities and classroom practices.
-It is also typical for states to require a couple years of teaching experience in order for applicants to gain assistant principal licensure.
+Before moving into school administration positions, many vice principals gain important communication and leadership skills by working as teachers.
+Teachers are responsible for developing curricula, evaluating students' work, and creating a safe learning environment.
+Acquiring work experience as an educator can provide a basis for understanding the teaching field, instructor responsibilities, and classroom practices.
+Also, states typically require a couple years of teaching experience in order for applicants to gain assistant principal licensure.

 Step 4: Complete a Graduate Program

 Teachers can prepare for advancement into vice principal positions by earning a master's degree in educational leadership or education administration.
-In certain states, professionals might also be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
-Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and have prior teaching experience before enrollment.
-Courses in these types of programs may include curriculum development, administrative leadership, school law and school finance.
+In certain states, aspiring vice principals may be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
+Graduate programs in education administration typically take two years to complete and often expect students to hold teaching licenses and have teaching experience before enrollment.
+Courses may include curriculum development, administrative leadership, school law, and school finance.
 Students may also have to fulfill internships and capstone projects to graduate.